Elevate the power of your work

 Get a FREE consultation today!

-Are organisations ready to face the next unknown?
+Are organizations ready to face the next unknown?
 This report, co-sponsored by The Economist and Iron Mountain, helps to answer that question.

 Resilience reimagined is a survey-based research programme, conducted by Economist Impact and sponsored by Iron Mountain, studying organisational resilience.
 This briefing paper uses insights obtained through survey analysis, desk research and expert interviews to identify changing interpretations of organisational resilience across ten countries and four industries.